The Curse of La Llorona-2019

 When Jake arrives at the party early and sees Abby at her disheveled worst, or after Jake makes up an excuse to leave the evening early but runs into Abby later at the supermarket, it’s the sort of film that has a happy ending.

-As such, the chemistry is palpable between Day and Keith which makes the film charming.
-If they had no chemistry the film would be a bust, but their slow build fondness for each other works well for this genre of film.
+As such, the chemistry between Day and Keith is palpable, making the film charming.
+If they had no chemistry, the film would be a bust, but their slow-burning fondness for each other works well for this genre.

 When Abby sees him with a much younger woman, we feel her disappointment.
 After all, Abby is well past forty in a world where middle-aged women are not the pick of the litter anymore, as sister Maxine annoyingly reminds her.